Shepherd moon: Uranus

 Uranus also has shepherd moons on its ε ring, Cordelia and Ophelia.
 They are interior and exterior shepherds, respectively.
 Both moons are well within Uranus's synchronous orbit radius, and their orbits are therefore slowly decaying due to tidal deceleration.

 Neptune

 Neptune's rings are very unusual in that they first appeared to be composed of incomplete arcs in Earth-based observations, but Voyager 2's images showed them to be complete rings with bright clumps.
 It is thought that the gravitational influence of the shepherd moon Galatea and possibly other as-yet undiscovered shepherd moons are responsible for this clumpiness.

 Minor planets

 Rings around some centaurs have been identified.
 Chariklo's rings are remarkably well-defined and are suspected to either be very young or kept in place by a shepherd moon similar in mass to the rings.
 Chiron is also thought to have rings similar in form to those of Chariklo.

+Exoplanets

+A major gap in the circumstellar disk or large ring system of the free-floating brown dwarf or rogue planet J1407b at about 61 million km (0.4 AU) from its center is considered to be indirect evidence of the existence of an exomoon (or exoplanet) with mass up to 0.8 Earth masses.